 Typical failure patterns and causes

-Practical relevance: hydraulic hoses on concrete demolition shear and stone and concrete splitters
+Practical relevance: hydraulic hoses on concrete demolition shears and stone and concrete splitters

-In concrete demolition, concrete demolition shear are often operated with varying jaw openings and cyclic load peaks.
+In concrete demolition, concrete demolition shears are often operated with varying jaw openings and cyclic load peaks.
 Hoses must absorb these impulses permanently; an appropriate pressure rating and good impulse resistance are central here.
-Dust and debris make coupling difficult—flat-face quick couplings and dust caps support cleanliness.
+Dust and debris make coupling difficult – flat-face quick couplings and dust caps support cleanliness.
 For stone and concrete splitters, a smooth, low-shock pressure supply is important; long lines should be designed for low pressure loss so that splitting wedges achieve the required force.
 In both cases, clear color or letter coding of pressure and return helps avoid mix-ups.
 When working near ceilings or walls, ensure kink-free conditions at the tool connection; angled fittings or anti-kink springs can improve handling.
+If hose guidance changes during a shift, checks at breaks help prevent unnoticed damage.

 Storage, transport, and disposal